Configuration

 -

 SUPABASE_SERVICE_ROLE_KEY— bypasses RLS and can read/write every row.
 High severity.
 Rotate in Supabase dashboard (Project Settings → API → “Generate new service_role key”).
-Update the affected project in Settings → Projects, or update.envif you use env overrides.
+Update the affected workspace in Settings → Database, or update.envif you use env overrides.
 Restart gateway services after changing env overrides.
 Auditaudit_logfor suspicious activity. -

 UI anon key (stored in

-/config/projects.jsonper project) — subject to RLS, so damage is bounded by your policies.
-Rotate in the Supabase dashboard, then update it via Settings → Projects → the affected project in the UI. -
+/config/workspaces.jsonper workspace) — subject to RLS, so damage is bounded by your policies.
+Rotate in the Supabase dashboard, then update it via Settings → Database → the affected workspace in the UI. -

 GATEWAY_AUTH_TOKEN— auth between UI and files-API.
 Rotate by picking a new value (openssl rand -hex 32), writing it to.env, and runningdocker compose up -d ui gateway(both services must restart together so they agree on the token). -